What is homemade pizza without an awesome sauce?! Try this herb pizza sauce on your next pizza night for a change (and the bold punch of flavor!)

 Ever since I began making my own pizza dough and pizza sauce, I have not been able to go back to jarred/store-bought.
 Pizza dough is super easy to make as long as you remember to give yourself enough time for the dough to rise.
 And pizza sauce itself is even easier since you just dump the ingredients into a pan and simmer away until the sauce is melded.
 I have introduced my brother to the ways of homemade pizza sauce, and my sister does really enjoy it but still doesn't lean towards making it herself (and I am going to cry laziness here but she may hurt me!)

 I published a pizza sauce in the past and it is fantastic.
-I love how easy it is and all the flavours tie together.
-Today’s herb pizza sauce was a bit of an accidental creation.
+I love how easy it is and all the flavors tie together.
+Today's herb pizza sauce was a bit of an accidental creation.
 I usually only use basil and oregano, but accidentally put in some parsley.
-Well, what an awesome mistake because it just heightened the flavours even more!
-I feel I cannot make a pizza sauce without parsley now, and whether it is traditional or not, it is our new favourite.
+Well, what an awesome mistake because it just heightened the flavors even more!
+I feel I cannot make a pizza sauce without parsley now, and whether it is traditional or not, it is our new favorite.
 I still want to make a batch of sauce with fresh ingredients only, and that time will come, but for now, and especially during the winter months, this herb pizza sauce will work perfectly (I always have a crate of canned tomatoes hanging around.)